 2.5.3.
 Special activities will be coordinated each year as necessary with Federal, State and Tribal boat hazing, trap/take efforts and/or special evaluations or tests.

 2.5.4.
-Sea Lion Exclusion Devices (SLEDs) will be installed at all adult fishway entrances no earlier than October 1 and no later than February 1 and will be removed by August 1 each year.
-All floating orifice gates (FOGs) can be left installed year-round.2.5.4.
+Sea Lion Exclusion Devices (SLEDs) will be installed at all adult fishway entrances and floating orifice gates (FOGs).
+All SLEDs may be left in year-round.

 Comments: